zacthuku/react-hooks-react-router-nested-routes-v6/README.md

 Much easier!
 And, if we create a new page for our website, we don't have to remember to include the `NavBar` component within that new page.

-Remember to remove the `NavBar` portion of your JSX from the `Home` component after adding this code to `App`.
+Remember to remove the `header` containing the `NavBar` from the `Home` component after adding this code to `App`.
+We have already removed it from the other pages for you.

 ## Using `react-router-dom`'s Outlet Component